vectordotdev/vector/rfcs/2021-12-20-10517-llvm-backend-for-vrl.md

 intrinsics, that should guard us against use of uninitialized values or usage after the value has been dropped.

-Constants can be moved into the LLVM module by consuming the constant value of type `T`, transmuting it to `[i8]` and transmuting it back to `T` when unloading the LLVM module.
+VRL constants can be moved into the LLVM module by consuming the constant value of type `T` on the Rust side and transmuting it to `[i8]` written to a LLVM global.
 This is safe since Rust's semantics allow all types to be moved in memory unless they are `Pin`.
 Writing constants into the LLVM module has the benefit of allowing LLVM to apply constant folding at compile time.
+To guarantee that the resources that may have been allocated on the Rust side for creating the VRL constant are cleaned up properly, we transmute it back to `T` when unloading the LLVM module and drop it afterwards accordingly.

 Below we show a preliminary, work-in-progress excerpt of the precompiled functions.
 The LLVM module will be initialized with the resulting bitcode.